fwadswor/SnowMeasureLivox-NCAR/README.md

 ## Main functionality
 Collection sessions are determined by the number of recordings and the duration of recordings.
 An entire session is performed when SnowMeasureLivox.py is executed; to perform another collection session, an OS level scheduler (such as a cron job) or altering SnowMeasureLivox.py to collect again is required.

+*Notes:*
+- A ground height measurement routine has not been fully developed.
+It should be as simple as altering a copy of SnowMeasureLivox.py to perform a collection session, and passing 0 as a placeholder for *ground_truth_elevations* (~line 60-70) in a copy of pointcloudprocessor.py.
+For a remote deployment, periodic measurements of ground elevation can be scheduled into the recording schedule, or can be set to run on boot.
+- There are print statements scattered throughout all modules used to verify the multiprocessing functionality during development.
+After testing and verification, these can be deleted to reduce overhead, or changed to logging statements and recorded to a .log file if post-hoc debugging is desired.
+- If the raw point cloud data is not desired, they should be deleted using os/shutil or something similar after all collections are complete in SnowMeasureLivox.py

+This project is still in development, please be patient!